 - We hope you find these answers helpful.
 Further useful information may be found within our ‘Media’ section.
-This features a selection of Dr Sheridan’s educational updates and media articles.
+This features a selection of Dr Sheridan’s educational articles.
 The Australasian College of Dermatologists ‘A to Z of Skin’ section is another valuable resource.

 - What are BCC, SCC and Melanoma?